HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

            enableStagingCleanupHeartbeats
            findStagingMismatchHeartbeatIntervalTimeInMinutes
            ```
 - Performing a resync is not supported for two-way staging (for example, a scenario where two environments are each other's publisher and subscriber).
-Performing resync on these environments will lead to undesirable results such collections or assets deletion.
+Performing resync on these environments will lead to loss of collections or assets from both the environments.
 - If the [Find staging mismatch](#find-staging-mismatch) status is in FIND_MISMATCH_START or FIND_MISMATCH_FAILED for more than 30 minutes, it could be because of the excessive amount of data to process.
 This can also be verified through the [DAM API](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/#operation/OperationController.find).
 Search for triggerFunction `findStagingMismatch`.
 If the status field in the API response is FAILED with retryCounter value greater than 0, it means that the process is failed because of the large amount of data to process.
 In this scenario, it is advised to deregister and register the subscriber again to allow staging to sync the data between publisher and subscriber.